3 Core UX principles we focus on for a great customer experience

-We’ve learned that the first thing you need to have on a successful landing page is strong calls to action that are clearly visible.
+We’ve learned that the first thing you need to have on a successful landing page are strong calls to action that are clearly visible.
 For example, these could be beautifully designed visual banners that highlight a product, grab the customer’s eye and clearly direct them to the next action point with a button or link.
 As another example, you could include a prominent “Add to Cart” button on the product page so that the customer can see that purchasing the product is easy.

-I’ve also seen that it’s useful to make your value-added services clear to see on your landing page as these tend to have a big impact on convincing customers to click through onto the product’s page.
-These include things like free delivery, next-day delivery, and discounts, for example.
+I’ve also seen that it’s useful to make your value added services clear to see on your landing page as these tend to have a big impact on convincing customers to click through onto the product’s page.
+These include things like free delivery, next day delivery and discounts, for example.

 Finally, I’ve seen that featuring new products is a great way to “expand” the customer’s journey by alerting them to products that they didn’t log onto your site to find.
 This adds to the “excitement” element and will encourage them to come back in future to see what else has been added to your site.